MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

 ## Keep an eye on sensitive users and groups

-[!INCLUDE [Product short](includes/product-short.md)] imports user and group information from Azure Active Directory, enabling you to identify which users are automatically considered sensitive because they're members of the following groups in Active Directory:
+Defender for Identity imports user and group information from Azure Active Directory, enabling you to identify which users are automatically considered sensitive because they're members of the following groups in Active Directory:

 - Administrators
 - Power Users